 Professor Marc-Emmanuel Dumas, PhD MEng MSc BEng BSc FRSB FRSC

 Marc-Emmanuel Dumas is Chair in Systems Medicine, a joint appointment between the Department of Metabolism, Digestion and Reproduction's section of Biomolecular Medicine and the National Heart and Lung Institute's section of Genomic and Environmental Medicine.

 Professor Dumas develops novel research avenues in the field of metabolomics, microbiomics in systems medicine, targeting mostly metabolic and cardiorespiratory diseases but also chronic inflammation and cancer.
 Professor Dumas heads Imperial's Microbiome Network, a cross-faculty multidisciplinary network of excellence made of >50 PIs and their groups to consolidate research, teaching and public engagement activities around the microbiome.

-Professor Dumas currently holds an Adjunct Professorship at McGill University's Genome Innovation Centre and Department of Human Genetics in Montréal, Canada, and an open-ended appointment as first class CNRS scientist in France.
+Professor Dumas currently holds an Adjunct Professorship at McGill University's Genome Innovation Centre and Department of Human Genetics in Montréal, Canada, and an open-ended appointment as CNRS principal investigator in France.

 Prior to this, he was appointed at Imperial as Lecturer (2009-2013), Senior Lecturer (2013-2015) and Reader (2015-2018).
 He took his CNRS position at Ecole Normale Supérieure de Lyon in 2007, where he started a metabolomics and systems biology group and was awarded a Young Investigator Award from the Agence Nationale de la Recherche.